localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ---
 title: Building LocalStack with LocalStack
 description: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging numerous features for local cloud development.
-In this blog, we share how we are dogfooding our own software to promote faster feature development and reduce inefficient testing loops.
+In this blog, we share how we are dogfooding our software to promote faster feature development and reduce inefficient testing loops.
 lead: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging numerous features for local cloud development.
-In this blog, we share how we are dogfooding our own software to promote faster feature development and reduce inefficient testing loops.
+In this blog, we share how we are dogfooding our software to promote faster feature development and reduce inefficient testing loops.
 date: 2024-03-19T9:21:02+05:30
 lastmod: 2024-03-19T9:21:02+05:30
 images: ['building-localstack-with-localstack.png']